Maxi Jazz: Personal life

 Jazz lived in West Norwood, in the London Borough of Lambeth.
-A Nichiren Buddhist and member of Soka Gakkai International, he advocated the work of the Burma Campaign UK.
+Jazz spent 3 years of his childhood living in Cape Town, South Africa where he attended Belmor Primary School in Hanover Park.
+A Soka Gakkai Buddhist, he advocated the work of the Burma Campaign UK.

 A supporter of Crystal Palace F.C., in September 2012 he became an associate director of the club.

 In 2011, a portrait of Jazz was painted by British artist Joe Simpson; the painting was exhibited around the UK, including in a solo exhibition at the Royal Albert Hall.
 The portrait was shortlisted for the 2011 BP Portrait Award and exhibited at The National Portrait Gallery.

 Death

-Jazz died "peacefully in his sleep" at his home in South London on 23 December 2022 at the age of 65.
+Jazz died "peacefully in his sleep" at his home in South London, after a long illness, on 23 December 2022 at the age of 65.
 His funeral was held on 30 January 2023.